Tanker Ships and Their Types: Everything You Need to Know

 The tanker ship industry is likely to see several key trends and developments in the coming years:

-• Resilience and Flexibility: The COVID-19 pandemic highlighted the importance of building resilient and flexible supply chains.
+Resilience and Flexibility: The COVID-19 pandemic highlighted the importance of building resilient and flexible supply chains.
 Shipping companies will need to develop strategies to manage risk and adapt to changing conditions, including the potential for future pandemics or other disruptive events.
-This may involve diversifying routes, investing in more adaptable vessels, and enhancing logistical coordination.
+This may involve diversifying routes, investing in more adaptable ships, and enhancing logistical coordination.

 Sustainability Goals